Here’s a recent question I got from a reader about sun exposure while eating a healthy diet. Perhaps some of you can relate. Leslie asks:

 If you’re avoiding grains and Omega-6 oils and eating proteins, fats and vegetables instead, you are probably great in the antioxidant department.
 Even real food “treats” like berries and dark chocolate are packed with antioxidants.

 Antioxidants help reduce inflammation and free radicals (which you also won’t have as much of if you’re not eating grains, sugars, and omega-6 oils).
-Research has shown a strong protective effect of antioxidants against sunburn and skin damage.
+Research has shown a strong protective effect of antioxidants against sunburn and skin damage (and perhaps this is why antioxidant packed Astaxanthin is so effective at helping avoid sunburn).

 3. Optimizing Vitamin D